Insurance for your business

 Unfortunately, the numbers don’t always add up.
 Fixing a mistake for an irate client takes time and money, and not doing it well can cost you your reputation.

-If it goes further and there’s a claim against you, bookkeepers’ insurance helps.
-Legal costs and compensation are paid by your policy, leaving you free to run your business.
+If it goes further and there’s a claim against you, professional indemnity insurance for bookkeepers will help.
+Legal costs and compensation are paid by your policy, leaving you free to concentrate on running your business.

 Easy as 1,2,3.